capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/basic-NFT/mint-NFT.md

 `royalty`: a number (in percentage between 0 an 100) to set the royalties taken by the owner for each NFT sale.
 `collectionId`: an optional parameter.
 If you want your NFT to belong to a collection, add the collection id here otherwise keep it undefined.
 `isSoulbound`: (boolean): when set to true, the NFT will be a soulbound NFT.
 Default is false.
-`keyring`: the provided keyring (containing the address) will be used to sign the transactio and pay the execution fee.
+`keyring`: the provided keyring (containing the address) will be used to sign the transaction and pay the execution fee.
 `waitUntil`: WaitUntil define at which point we want to get the results of the transaction execution: BlockInclusion or BlockFinalization.
 ```